Variational Quantum Algorithm Landscape Reconstruction by Low-Rank Tensor Completion: Landscape Reconstruction by Low-rank Tensor Completion

 \subsection{Evidence that Local VQA Landscapes are Low-rank}

 To verify that the local VQA landscapes are low-rank, we obtain the landscapes of various configurations in the dense tensor format by numerical simulation.
 With the dense landscapes, we perform sequential reshaping and singular value decompositions (SVD) along each dimension of the dense tensor to transform it into the TT format.
 This process is known as the TT decomposition, where the approximation error can be upper bounded by the truncation threshold of the singular values during SVDs.
-The number of remaining singular values after truncation is the aforementioned bond dimension or TT rank.
+The number of remaining singular values after truncation is the aforementioned \emph{rank} of the TT.

 \cref{tab:rank} summarizes the rank and space reduction results by performing the TT decomposition of a fully sampled landscape tensor.
 We performed one-and-two-layer QAOA solving the Maximum Cut (MaxCut) problem and VQE with the UCCSD ansatz solving the Hydrogen molecule.